That time I lost my phone

 I would like to say that this means we are uber diligent in protecting each item.
 That we are vigilant in ensuring all of our valuable possessions are carefully tucked away in their assigned spot in our bags.
 I’d like to say that we’ve never lost Pete’s hat on a beach in Mexico or drove away with my swimsuit left on the hood of our car in Malta.

 Or lost my iPhone on a flight from Berlin to Istanbul.
 I would really love to say that I’ve never done that.

+We were just steps off of the plane past security and were talking about how we needed to find a Vodafone booth to buy a SIM card in Turkey.
+As we just finished that sentence I instinctively fished around in my purse for my iPhone.
+It wasn’t there.
 I stopped Pete and rested my handbag on a bench to begin digging.
 I made Pete look as well, acknowledging my own ineptitude at seeing things right in front of me.
 He came up empty too.

 We took the few steps backwards to the secured hallway and I spilled my embarrassing story to the guard – I was sure that I had left the phone in the seat pocket on the plane.
 He smiled, apologized for not being able to let me pass, and told me that I would have to take it up with lost and found.

 But it was Right.
 There.
 Sorry, he said, and turned me around.